zalando/postgres-operator/README.md

 ## Running and testing the operator

-The best way to test the operator is to run it in [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
+The best way to test the operator is to run it locally in [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
+See developer docs(`docs/developer.yaml`) for details.
-Minikube is a tool to run Kubernetes cluster locally.

 ### Configuration Options

-The operator can be configured with the provided ConfigMap (`manifests/configmap.yaml`).
+The operator can be configured with the provided ConfigMap(`manifests/configmap.yaml`) or the operator's own CRD.